 Below is a list of closed-ended funds and Exchange Traded Funds (ETFs) that can provide investors with exposure to Vietnam.

 Once you’re ready to trade, you can get started with IG.
-Invest in ETFS from as little as £5, or trade with derivatives like CFDs.
+Invest in ETFS from as little as £3, or trade with derivatives like spread bets or CFDs.